CyberReboot/vent/docs/source/core_tools.rst

 **Core Tool Actions**
 *********************

-Short explanations of all actions available in the core tools sub=menu.
+Short explanations of all actions available in the core tools sub-menu.

 Add all latest core tools
 =========================
 Clone the latest core tools from `cyberreboot/vent`_.
-This will ==not== update or remove any core tool images that have already been added.
+This will **not** update or remove any core tool images that have already been added.
 All added tools are also added to ``plugin_manifest.cfg`` located in the ``User Data`` folder.

 .. _cyberreboot/vent: https://github.com/CyberReboot/vent/

 Build core tools
 ================